 Steps

 Consider naming steps with the convention <action><system><object> (Lookup Vista Job or Update Vista Employee).
 Avoid shorthand if possible.
-Steps are referenced by the Step Id visible below each step name.
+Steps are referenced by the Step ID visible below each step name.
 The flow tooling will auto-generate the unique ID.

 Outcome Messages